Woman convicted in texting suicide case seeks parole

 NATICK, Mass.
 (AP) — The Massachusetts woman sentenced to 15 months in jail for urging her suicidal boyfriend via text messages to take his own life is asking for early release.

-Michelle Carter is scheduled to appear Thursday before the state Parole Board after serving seven months.
+Michelle Carter is scheduled to appear on Thursday before the state Parole Board after serving seven months.

 Carter was convicted in 2017 of involuntary manslaughter in the death of 18-year-old Conrad Roy III.
 The 22-year-old woman, who was 17 at the time of Roy’s death in 2014, began her sentence in February.